 Could you imagine out here in the world, people exiting among us who have no sense of conscience or empathy?

 I couldn’t – or only with great difficulty.
 But I recognize them now.
 Such people were in my life and are still active in the lives of some of my clients.
 I have given them a name: ice flowers.
 I can always remember the foggy windows from my childhood and the frost that builds up in winter.
 Ice flowers live only at night, in the dark.
 They are beautiful, cold and unapproachable, because warmth and closeness dissolves them, and turns them into banal water or air – just like sociopaths

 Sociopaths will not change.

 But YOU can change!
 I know what I’m talking about.
 Psychopaths are often stimulating, exciting, loving, and so on around you at first.
 However, when they get too close to you, these traits dissolve more and more, and the other person appears.

 I have always thought that treating sociopaths is only for psychiatrists and therapists who have gained knowledge on how to handle and treat such people.
 How wrong I was.

 My concern here is not to diagnose people.

-In this paper, I use the terms sociopath, psychopath and narcissist interchangeably.
-While the former two terms are generally synonymous within the literature, narcissism is originally something else.
+In this paper, I use the terms sociopath, psychopath, and narcissist interchangeably.
+While the above two terms are generally synonymous within the literature, narcissism is originally something else.
 However, the sufferings these people cause upon their partners are very similar for all.